teodutu/operating-systems/content/chapters/compute/lab/README.md

 You most likely did get some speedup, especially when using 8 processes.
 Now we will try to improve this speedup by using **threads** instead.

+Also notice that we're not using hundreds or thousands of processes.
+Assuming our system has 8 cores, only 8 _threads_ (we'll see this later in the lab) can run at the same time.
+In general, **the maximum number of threads that can run at the same time is equal to the number of cores**.
+In our example, each process only has one thread: its main thread.
+So by consequence and by forcing the terminology (because it's the main thread of these processes that is running, not the processes themselves), we can only run in parallel a number of processes equal to at most the number of cores.

 #### Practice: Baby steps - Python